MatrixAI/Polykey-Docs/docs/Getting-Started/polykey-cli/installation.md

 :::

-3. Make the Executable Runnable: Before you can run the Polykey CLI, you need to make it executable.
+3. Make the file Executable: Before you can run the Polykey CLI, you need to make it executable.
 Use the `chmod +x` command to add executable permissions to the file.
 Replace `polykey` with the actual name of your file if it's
    different: